We’re all familiar with the term “the pursuit of happiness.”

 What does this mean for our day-to-day happiness, though?

-It means we need to share our pursuit of happiness with others.
+It means we need to share our long term pursuit of happiness with others.
 It’s critical that we find areas in our community where we can plug in and get involved.

 Help in your church.
 Find a local food bank or animal shelter.
 Volunteer as a crossing guard at a school.
 Coach a sports team.
 There are so many ways to volunteer within the greater fabric of our societies.